Sunil-Pradhan/javascript-cheatsheet/README.md

 }
 ```

 First for loop initialize a variable then enter into a test condition.
-If the condition is true then it will execute the block of statement.

-After this step, it will reach at the end of the block [ } ] but before it goes to the second time looping, it increases one value with the help of an increment operator.
+If the condition is true then it will execute the block of statement After this step, it will reach at the end of the block `}` but before it goes to the second time looping, it increases one value with the help of an increment operator.

 When the loop runs for a second time, it does not even look at the initialized variable because its job has been over.

-When the test condition is false finally then it stops executing the statement.
+When the test condition is false then it stops executing the statement.

 Example: